 Feeling a bit lonely, need some new mates or just fancy trying a different way to socialise?
-Then join our online group and hang out online, find people to game with and share some silliness.
+Then join our Discord server and hang out online, maybe find people to game with and share some silliness.

 Bring your best self (or your lazy self, we don’t judge) and your best “I am totally a social butterfly - honest!” attitude.